gdiaz384/vEncode/README.md

 1440p | 2560x1440 | 1440p_43 | 1920x1440
 2160p | 3840x2160 | 2160p_43 | 2880x2160
 4k | 4096x2160 | 4k_43 | 2880x2160

+### Known Issues:

+Will not fix:

+- 1) The following error occurs when ffprobe/ffplay/ffmpeg interact with vspipe:
+    - `Error: fwrite() call failed when writing frame: 1, plane: 0, line: 21, errno: 22`
+    - To reproduce this error:
+    - `vspipe --y4m inputFile.vpy - | ffprobe -f yuv4mpegpipe -i -`
+    - It is inconsequential and not indicative of an error in the resulting encoded files.
+- 2) Certain special characters like "&", "!" and certain unicode characters in the file name or file path cause unexpected behavior.
+    - Reason: The first two characters are both reserved in the batch language and valid for use in Windows file names and paths, hence the conflict.
+    - Workaround: Rename or move file.
+If using drag and drop, consider instead opening a command prompt and navigating to the file's directory before encoding.
+- 3) Drag-and-Drop sometimes does not work.
+    - Reason: unclear.
+- 4) For AVISynth, weird color spaces don't pipe well.
+The error is:
+    - ` ERROR: yuv4mpeg can only handle [...]`
+    - `Error initializing output stream 0:0 --`
+    - Workaround: Try using [Convert](http://avisynth.nl/index.php/Convert) such as `ConvertToYV12()` or `ConvertToYV24()` before encoding or changing the colorspace (420, 422, 444) at runtime.

 ### Additional Notes For AVISynth Users: